 A Mixed media installation exploring dreaming, reverie and consciousness comprised of the brainwave (EEG) visualisation of a vivid dream recorded by the artist, video-mapped and projected over an oversized book accompanied by a series of ready-mades and personal architectural pen illustrations.
 The main piece shows a software visualisation of brainwave data with Theta waves and REM (rapid eye movement ) eye oscillations, it is a continuation of the 5 stages of sleep made by a series of domed glass cloches.
 Sitting atop 2 rolls of pianola paper, they protect delicate dream fragments and contain the ‘NREM’ stages 1-4 of sleep (including a 14 million year old fragment of Bohemian meteorite, Moldavite, Zincite and and Agate in two hemispheres).
 Surrounded by a further 15 ‘Oneirical’ fine ink illustrations in a variety of vintage frames, made from prolonged states of Reverie since 2014.
 The soundtrack combines generative EEG triggered sounds over a distant echoing piano played over a long evening.. never ending. (more)

-The Creation of the strobes: SPILL, UK : The Old Police cells in Ipswich provided a eerily atmospheric performance space with the”mirrored room” for identity parades, I displayed skull X-rays along the glass and used this entry point into my 30 minutes journey.
+The Old Police cells in Ipswich provided an eerily atmospheric performance space with the”mirrored room” for identity parades, I displayed skull X-rays along with the glass and used this entry point into my 30 minutes journey.
 I had EEG triggered voices about views on the afterlife from tribes and other times through a PA and drew a ‘3D doodle’ mask to wear based on another X-ray attached to a Light Book.
 I also stood inside the bird-cage reading to myself the same book before beginning, to set the right space cognitively and attached the electrodes to my forehead using an antique vanity mirror in view of the audience.
 Then I set about creating my mask.

 Click here for Photos on Flickr